2,5-Dimethoxy-4-methylamphetamine: Chemistry

 DOM, also known as 2,5-dimethoxy-4-methylamphetamine or as 2,5-dimethoxy-4-methyl-α-methylphenethylamine, is a substituted phenethylamine and amphetamine and is a member of the DOx group of drugs.
 It is structurally related to the naturally occurring phenethylamine psychedelic mescaline (3,4,5-trimethoxyphenethylamine).

+Properties

+The chemical properties of DOM have been described.

+Synthesis

+The chemical synthesis of DOM has been described.

-Analogues
+Analogues and derivatives

 Analogues of DOM include other DOx drugs such as DOET, DOB, DOI, DOC, and TMA, among others.
-The α-desmethyl or phenethylamine analogue of DOM is 2C-D. Ariadne is the α-ethyl or phenylisobutylamine analogue of DOM.
+The α-desmethyl or phenethylamine analogue of DOM is 2C-D. Ariadne is the α-ethyl or phenylisobutylamine homologue of DOM.
+DOM analogues with the 2- and/or 5-methoxy groups replaced have been studied, for instance 2-DM-DOM (2-OH-DOM), 5-DM-DOM (5-OH-DOM), 2,5-DDM-DOM, 2-TOM (2-thio-DOM), 5-TOM (5-thio-TOM), bis-TOM (2,5-dithio-TOM), TOMSO (5-TOM-sulfoxide), and others.